BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-2/solvency-II-files/step-2-solvency II - level 2.pdf.md

 --- Page 13 ---

-17.1.2015 EN Official Journal of the European Union L 12/13

 (84) Internal models are likely to be based on a large amount of data stemming from a variety of sources and of differing characteristics and quality.
 In order to ensure the appropriateness of the data used for the internal